The intersection of Pine and Main is scheduled to close on 10/16/24. The intersection of Main and Church will remain closed for several weeks.

 A new balance of space use within the Main Street right-of-way.
 Today, 50-75% of the space between buildings is dedicated to driving and parking cars.
 In the concept plan, 60% of this space is used for non-vehicular purposes.

-DIAGONAL TO PARELLEL
+DIAGONAL TO PARALLEL

 Conversion will maintain on-street parking spaces (and parking on every block), and allows Main Street to serve all of the needs of a vibrant public right-of-way.